 It is important to do this because the information you are looking for will act as a guide to help you build survey questions and answer options that are clear, simple, and effortless.
 In that regard, the more effortless the survey experience, the more likely you are to get complete responses.

-Add a visual touch in your surveys
+Add a visual touch to your surveys

 Your main goal should be to deliver a pleasant survey experience and encourage your respondents to give you feedback.
-The easiest way to go about that is to replace texts with visual elements such as images, smileys, icons etc. The applications for this approach can practically be limitless.
+The easiest way to go about that is to replace texts with visual elements such as images, smileys, icons, etc. The applications for this approach can practically be limitless.
 Additionally, your surveys will stand out and you will be providing your respondents with a fun, engaging way to give feedback.

 What are image answer options, anyway?